• Skip to primary navigation

 Other recipes

-Here are some recipes that use mayonnaise that you may like to try:
+Here are some recipes using mayonnaise that you may like to try:

-And this recipe for how to make mayonnaise shows you the traditional method.
+This recipe shows you how to make mayonnaise using the traditional method.

 A jar of one-minute mayonnaise.